-Ever since I got a pasta machine several months ago, I’ve been playing around with different recipes almost every week.
-I have to say, although making your own pasta is extra work, like all things homemade, it’s completely worth it.
-Today I decided to finally try my ravioli press and make some homemade ricotta ravioli with sausage, mushrooms and spinach sauce.
-If you’re going to make the dough fresh, why not the ricotta as well, right?
+Ever since I got a pasta machine several months ago, I've been playing around with different recipes almost every week.
+I have to say, although making your own pasta is extra work, like all things homemade, it's completely worth it.
+Today I decided to finally try my ravioli press and make some homemade ricotta ravioli with sausage, mushroom, and spinach sauce.
+If you're going to make the fresh dough, why not the ricotta as well?

 - 4 cups whole milk

 - 2 ½ cups all purpose flour

 - 1 ½ cups ricotta

 - 1 large egg